Alperencode/NMEA-Parser/README.md

 # Installation

+Download the parsers folder using Releases section or clone the repository.

-You just need to copy the parsers directory to your project directory.
+Then you just need to copy the parsers directory to your project directory.
 In that way you can access the parsers module.

 <br>